ippocratiss/EMRI_MC/INSTALL.md

-# Installation of emri_mc using Python venv
+# Installation of EMRI_MC using Python venv

-EMRI_MC was tested on python 3.11 at system with NVIDIA A100 using NVIDIA CUDA 12.2.0. and cupy 13.3.
+EMRI_MC was tested on Python 3.11, on a system with NVIDIA A100 and using NVIDIA's cuda 12.2.0. and cupy 13.3.

 ## A. Installation using pip

-Make sure NVIDIA CUDA is available, install it or load it by `module load CUDA/12.2.0` if software management is available at your system.
+Make sure NVIDIA's cuda is available, install it, or load it by `module load CUDA/12.2.0` if software management is available on your system.

 (optional) create empty venv: `python3.11 -m venv ~/.venvs/emri_mc_prod` and activate it: `source ~/.venvs/emri_mc_prod/bin/activate`